Estates General of 1593: Spanish speech

-On 2 April the Spanish ambassador the duque (duke) de Feria presented their credentials to the Estates.
+On 2 April the Spanish ambassador, the duke of Feria, presented their credentials to the Estates.
 He was greeted in an almost royal fashion, with a delegation of senior grandees from the Estates awaiting his arrival, among them Mayenne's son and Cardinal Pellevé.
 Feria and Pellevé entered the Estates chamber, each taking a seat on opposite sides of a vacant throne that had been set up.
-He introduced himself with a speech in which he expounded on how España had supported France over the centuries.
+He introduced himself with a speech in which he expounded on how Spain had supported France over the centuries.
 Unable to speak French the speech was delivered in Latin.
-This point was finished with the recent relief España had provided to the cities of Paris and Rouen during their respective sieges, and the vast sums of money Felipe had expended in support of the Catholic ligue.
-This was too much for some in the Estates, and Cardinal Pellevé rose to expound upon the thousand year long services France had given to España all the way back to the time of king Clovis.
-France's service to España could be witnessed even in more recent times, as when Bertrand du Guesclin had installed their present dynasty on the throne with the overthrow of Pedro of Castile.
-Pellevé then in turn alienated many deputies when he stated that Felipe would surely find in the afterlife the many grateful French he had saved from damnation by his noble services towards Catholicism.
+This point was finished with the recent relief Spain had provided to the cities of Paris and Rouen during their respective sieges, and the vast sums of money Philip had expended in support of the Catholic ligue.
+This was too much for some in the Estates, and Cardinal Pellevé rose to expound upon the thousand year long services France had given to Spain all the way back to the time of king Clovis.
+France's service to Spain could be witnessed even in more recent times, as when Bertrand du Guesclin had installed their present dynasty on the throne with the overthrow of Pedro of Castile.
+Pellevé then in turn alienated many deputies when he stated that Philip would surely find in the afterlife the many grateful French he had saved from damnation by his noble services towards Catholicism.